JacobMoonjelly/JacobMoonjelly/README.md

 I previously worked as a diving instructor for 7 years, in Egypt, Maldives and Thailand, where my connection to the ocean grew, along with my sense of urgency to protect it.
 🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊
-In the past 5 years I have been a part starting a company called Paralenz, where we enabled divers to collect marine data for ocean science and conservation, by developing an under water action camera with built in sensors. (www.paralenz.com).
+In the past 5 years I have been a part of starting a company called Paralenz, where we enabled divers to collect marine data for ocean science and conservation, by developing an under water action camera with built in sensors. (www.paralenz.com).